Review and road test of the BMW 7 Series

 Ten Second Review of the BMW 7 Series

-Longer, taller and better equipped yet up to 130kg lighter than before, the MK6 model BMW 7 Series has had to get clever to keep up with the demands of the marketplace.
+When BMW launched the sixth generation version of its top saloon, the 7 Series, it elevated itself back into contention at the top end of the luxury segment for large saloons.
+But much has happened since.
+This significantly revised model has had to get clever to keep up with the demands of the marketplace.
 With a frugal diesel and a plug-in hybrid available, it proves even luxury barges need a conscience these days.

-Should you want to be as green as possible - or just escape the London congestion charge - there's a 326bhp 740e plug-in hybrid that can travel up to 25 miles on electric power alone.
+Should you want to be as green as possible - or just escape the London congestion charge - there's a 745e plug-in hybrid that can travel up to 36 miles on electric power alone.
 All models receive an eight speed automatic gearbox and air suspension for both front and rear axles that allows you to switch from soft to sporty and the touch of a button.
 As the ultimate party trick, you can even get out of the car and set it to park itself from your smart phone.
 Very James Bond.
+Optional Integral Active Steering allows rear wheel steering to tighten the turning circle and sharpen cornering response.
+And on most models you can also specify Active Chassis Control to reduce body roll.

 Design and Build